Zhr-Srj/TripSimAcin-AMR/README.md

   - Comparison of TripSimAcin-AMR with traditional ML models on IC-selected features and drug vector of size 881.
 * IC_Q4_validation1.ipynb:
   - Comparison of TripSimAcin-AMR with traditional ML models on IC-selected features and drug vector of size 303, which was      selected by SHAP.
+* KEGG_validation1.ipynb:
+  - Comparison of TripSimAcin-AMR with traditional ML models on KEGG-selected features and drug vector of size 881.
+* KEGG_validation2.ipynb:
+  - Comparison of TripSimAcin-AMR with traditional ML models on KEGG-selected features and drug vector of size 303, which was selected by SHAP.
 ## Data folder
 Includes all datasets used in the article's analysis.
 * Dataset19.zip: